Tackling the Student Housing Crisis in Bath

 Our recent Student Housing Survey in 2024 revealed the scale of the problem:

-High rents:
+High rents.

 Bath is one of the UK’s most expensive student cities.
 Nearly 60% of students say their housing isn’t good value for money, and international students pay even more.
 High rents consume most of students’ maintenance loans, causing financial stress and forcings students to work part-time.

-Limited supply:
+Limited supply.

 Bath’s UNESCO World Heritage status and Green Belt restrictions limit development, this scarcity increases housing prices and competition for properties.
 Increased competition forces students to sign contracts quickly, often without viewing the property.
 This situation can lead to poor decision-making and force students into unsuitable housing arrangements.

-Poor quality:
+Poor quality.

 86% of students surveyed reported experiencing issues such as mould, dampness, condensation, drafty windows, or pests like mice and slugs.
 Many landlords are slow to respond, and students often avoid reporting problems out of fear of being blamed or evicted.

-International barriers:
+International barriers.

 Most international students do not have a UK-based guarantor, this forces international students into costly arrangements with private guarantor companies, which charge high interest rates at 5% to 20%.
 Additionally, non-EU overseas students paid £139 rent more a month than home students.
 This is likely to be from international students having fewer choices in what properties are available to them.

-Placement challenges:
+Placement challenges.

 Students on placement often have to sign contracts for properties they have not viewed.
 Additionally, those away for six months struggle to find flexible contracts, as most landlords only offer 12-month agreements.

-Where We Hope to Be
+Where Do We Want to Be?

 The Students’ Union wants housing that is affordable, high-quality, and accessible for all students.